 Research & other projects

-My book project, Going Nowhere: Life with Opioids in Backcountry California, is based on in-depth interviews and over two years of participant observation fieldwork with 65 people who use drugs and 180 local officials and service providers across ten counties.
-In the first half of the book I reveal the hidden world of small-town drug scenes and track their participants’ experiences of health and criminalization.
+My first book project is based on in-depth interviews and over two years of participant observation fieldwork with people who use drugs and local officials and service providers in several nonurban counties.
+In the first half of the book I reveal the hidden world of small-town drug scenes and track their members’ experiences of health and criminalization.
 In the second half I incorporate the views of practitioners, showing how their personal ties with other officials and their clients helped and hindered their work.
 Some of my findings have been published in the International Journal of Drug Policy (2020).

 Topics of my sole-authored publications include: federal harm reduction policy and politics in the United States (International Journal of Drug Policy 2018); the history of harm reduction services in California (Mobilization 2020); and medicalization theory and the treatment of psychopathy (Theory and Society 2019).
-I have collaborated on a NIH-funded implementation study of overdose prevention services for people exiting jail and prison (PI: Alex H. Kral; Social Science & Medicine 2021, Journal of Correctional Health Care 2019), and an implementation study of “hub and spoke” systems for opioid treatment (PI: Claire Snell-Rood; Substance Abuse forthcoming).
+I have collaborated on a NIH-funded implementation study of overdose prevention services for people exiting jail and prison (PI: Alex H. Kral; Social Science & Medicine 2021, Journal of Correctional Health Care 2019), and an implementation study of “hub and spoke” systems for opioid treatment (PI: Claire Snell-Rood; Substance Abuse 2020).